 For accelerometers with built-in preamplifiers, the maximum shock and continuous vibration limits listed in the Specifications are measuring limits.
 For transportation and handling, the maximum non-destructive shock is specified and the maximum shock and continuous vibration limits are specified for any direction for frequencies of up to one third of the mounted resonance frequency.

 When measuring short duration transient signals, care must be taken to avoid ringing effects due to the high-frequency resonance of the accelerometer.
 A general rule of thumb for a half sine shock pulse to obtain amplitude errors of less than 5% is to ensure that the duration of the pulse exceeds 10/ /f/R, where /f/R is the mounted resonance frequency of the accelerometer.

 Lower Limit: Theoretically, the output of a piezoelectric accelerometer is linear down to the acceleration of the seismic mass due to the thermal noise, but a practical lower limit is imposed by the noise level of the measurement system and by the environment in which measurements are made.

 Brüel & Kjær accelerometers are thoroughly checked and examined at all stages of manufacture and assembly.
 Each accelerometer undergoes an extensive calibration procedure and artificial ageing process so as to ensure completely predictable performance and stable operation.

-The overall accuracy of the back-to-back comparison is 2% with a 99.9% confidence level (1.6% for a 99 % confidence level), while for the interferometry method the accuracy is better than ± 0.6% with a 99% confidence level.
-Numerical details of the calibration are reported on the calibration chart supplied with each transducer.
+The overall accuracy of the back-to-back comparison is 2% with a 99.9% confidence level (1.6% for a 99% confidence level), while for the interferometry method the accuracy is better than ± 0.6% with a 99% confidence level.

 Get in Touch!